HimaniBhatia/named_entity_recognition/README.md

     `pip install -r requirements.txt`

 ## Usage:
-main.py [-h] [--tag] [--word] query
+main.py [-h] tag [word]

 Recognizes the named entites

 positional arguments:
-  query       The tag/word with whcih to recognize
+  tag         Required.
+The tag with which to recognize word        Optional.
+The tag with which to refine the query

 optional arguments:
   -h, --help  show this help message and exit
-  --tag       Marks the input as a tag.
-If not given, --word is required --word      Marks the input as a word.
-If not given, --tag is required

 ## Description:
-### `query`:
+### `tag`:
 Required.
-The string with which the entities will be recognized
+The tag with which the entities will be recognized

-### `--tag`:
+### `word`:
 Optional.
-If used, the query to the program will be marked as a TAG.
-If this is not given, then `--word` is requried.

-### `--word`:
-Optional.
-If used, the query to the program will be marked as a WORD.
-If this is not given, then `--tag` is requried.
+The word with which given tag will be filtered.